 Content Marketing is essentially SEO.
 If you use an SEO plugin or have SEO embedded in your framework, verify you have all the SEO elements completed.
 Does your post have a custom title tag?
 How about a meta description?
 Keywords?
 Robot meta settings?
 Any other content in this area?

-If you use Content Marketing software such as Scribe, you need to make sure the Search Engine Optimization elements are complete before you can do your post content evaluation.
+If you use Content Marketing software, you need to make sure the Search Engine Optimization elements are complete before you can do your post content evaluation.

 Build a Checklist Using Your Post Editor

 Depending on your theme and plugins, there could be any number of other details.
 Go through your post editor window and make note of any custom elements that you have.

 I recommend creating a content marketing checklist.
 I have a generic document that I print of a stack of blank copies of.
 It has a section for post title and then a checklist of items to review.
 I check off each and then schedule the post for publishing using the Editorial Calendar.
 That helps me remember to get everything checked before I hit publish.
 And I keep a section at the end for after publish notes.
 This allows me to make note of anything that I missed that came up later, various recommended edits, etc.